Buying guide

 AI summary

-A mortgage holiday is a temporary break from home loan repayments for those facing financial hardship.
-It can provide short-term relief but should be a last resort.
+A mortgage holiday is a temporary break from repayments for homeowners facing financial hardship.
+It should be a last resort as interest still accrues during the break, increasing your total loan balance and future repayment amounts.

 What is a mortgage holiday?